Rep. Van Duyne to Newsmax: Dems Try to Hide Harris' Record of 'Failure'

-Rep. Beth Van Duyne, R-Texas, on Saturday expressed concerns about Vice President Kamala Harris’s record and the Democratic Party’s portrayal of her.
+Rep. Beth Van Duyne, R-Texas, on Saturday expressed concerns about Vice President Kamala Harris' record and the Democratic Party's portrayal of her.

 Democrats, she added, are "completely reimagining this woman who has failed time and time again; she's failing up."